harmony-one/h/progress/rikako-hatoya.md

 ---

-2025-05-11 Sun: Continue testing with portfolio tracker and reviewing code to see if anything is off.
+2025-05-11 Sun (1.0h): Continue testing with portfolio tracker and reviewing code to see if anything is off.

-2025-05-10 Sat: Continued testing with portfolio tracker to see if any incorrect values returned.
+2025-05-10 Sat (3.5h): Continued testing with portfolio tracker to see if any incorrect values returned.
 Work on cleaning and merging code for Pendle PT and LP into one file.

 2025-05-09 Fri: Added Pendle PT fixed yield calculation by writing script to fetch PT mint timestamp, fetch PT discount, and calculate APY at time of deposit.
 Refactored code and opened PR [here](https://github.com/harmony-one/shadow-scraper/pull/8).